Diffusion Action Segmentation: Discussion

 \section{Discussion}

 \textbf{Analysis of the Prior Modeling.} In this section, an exploratory experiment is performed to analyze to what extent the position prior, boundary prior, and relation prior are captured in our model.
-Recall that the encoded features are sent into the decoder with no masking ($M^\mathtt{N}$) at the inference time, here in this experiment, we input the masked conditions with each of the masking forms ($M^\mathtt{P}, M^\mathtt{B}, M^\mathtt{R}$) for inference instead.
-As shown in Table~\ref{table:ablation-mask-inference}, the model can still achieve reasonably good performance when the mask $M^\mathtt{B}$ or mask $M^\mathtt{R}$ is applied, indicating that the boundary prior and relation prior are well handled.
+Recall that the proposed method uses no masking ($M^\mathtt{N}$) at inference by default, here in this experiment, we input the masked conditions with each masking type ($M^\mathtt{P}, M^\mathtt{B}, M^\mathtt{R}$) for inference instead.
+As in Table~\ref{table:ablation-mask-inference}, the model can still achieve reasonably good performance when the mask $M^\mathtt{B}$ or mask $M^\mathtt{R}$ is applied, indicating that the boundary prior and relation prior are well handled.
 It is also interesting to discover that the result using the completely masked condition ($M^\mathtt{P}$), which has a 34.8 edit score, is much better than the random guess.
-This reveals that the model has learned meaningful correlations between actions and time locations through our position prior modeling.
-To further illustrate the modeling of the three priors, we visualize in Fig.~\ref{fig:vis-priors} the condition masks and the corresponding action predictions for a video when each mask type is in effect at inference.
-It is seen that the model produces a \textit{generally plausible} action sequence when all the features are blocked by $M^\mathtt{P}$.
+This reveals that the model has learned meaningful correlations between actions and time locations via our position prior modeling.
+We further visualize in Fig.~\ref{fig:vis-priors} the condition masks and the corresponding action predictions for a video when each mask type is applied at inference.
+It is clear that the model produces a \textit{generally plausible} action sequence when all the features are blocked by $M^\mathtt{P}$.
 For example, the actions of cutting and placing ingredients are located in the middle of the video (Fig.~\ref{fig:vis-priors} A), while the actions of mixing and serving occur at the end (Fig.~\ref{fig:vis-priors} B).
-With mask $M^\mathtt{B}$, the model is still able to find action boundaries, and the missing action `cut tomato' masked by $M^\mathtt{R}$ is successfully restored at Fig.~\ref{fig:vis-priors} C. These analyses demonstrate the capability of our method in prior modeling.
+With mask $M^\mathtt{B}$, the model is still able to find action boundaries.
+The missing action `cut tomato' masked by $M^\mathtt{R}$ is successfully restored at Fig.~\ref{fig:vis-priors} C. These analyses demonstrate the capability of our method in prior modeling.